 Warner Bros.
 Discovery is up for sale as theaters hope for a renewed focus on films

-The entertainment industry is abuzz with the news that Warner Bros.
-Discovery is up for sale.
+Warner Brothers Discovery is up for sale.
 The legendary film studio, which has grown into streaming services and cable channels, is accepting bids until this Thursday, according to reports.
-It has become something of a Hollywood parlor game to guess who will ultimately buy the house that Jack Warner built.
-One group that has an interest in all of this is theater owners, as NPR's Mandalit del Barco reports.
+It's become something of a parlor game, though, to guess who will ultimately buy the house that Jack Warner built, and theater owners are watching closely.
+Here's NPR's Mandalit del Barco.

-MANDALIT DEL BARCO, BYLINE: Warner Bros. has been in business since 1923, founded by four brothers - Harry, Albert Sam and Jack Warner.
+MANDALIT DEL BARCO, BYLINE: Warner Brothers has been in business since 1923, founded by four brothers, Harry, Albert Sam, and Jack Warner.
 They owned a movie theater in Pennsylvania before coming to Hollywood to make movies.
-Warner Bros.
-Pictures found one of its first silent picture stars in a German shepherd named Rin Tin Tin.
+Warner Brothers Pictures found one of its first silent picture stars in a German shepherd named Rin Tin Tin.

 (SOUNDBITE OF FILM, "THE JAZZ SINGER")